-Access to Canvas is extremely important for this class since the class in fully online; all of the class content is located on your IVC Canvas site.
+Access to Canvas is extremely important for this class since the class eventually will be online; all the class content is located on your IVC Canvas site.

 You need to login into Canvas Student Login and then go into the course.
 You can also use CANVAS to email your fellow students or myself.
 The Canvas Student Guides Site provides a variety of support available to students 24 hours per day.
 Additionally, a 24/7 Canvas Support Hotline is available for students to use: 877-893-9853.